 - to your use of software including terminals, mobile and desktop applications provided by Paysafe; and

-- to email, other electronic messages including SMS, telephone, web chat, website/portal and other communications between you and Paysafe.
+- to email, other electronic messages including SMS, telephone, web chat, website/portal and other communications (in any medium) between you and Paysafe.

 Together these are all referred to in this notice as “Services”.

 We collect and process personal and non-personal information relating to you.

 Personal information is information that can be used to uniquely identify a single person, either directly or indirectly.

 Paysafe also collects non-personal information or may anonymise personal information to make it non-personal.
 Non-personal information is information that does not enable a specific individual to be identified, either directly or indirectly.
 Paysafe may collect, create, store, use, and disclose such non-personal information for any reasonable business purpose.
 For example, Paysafe may use aggregated transactional information for commercial purposes, such as trend analysis and the use of data analytics to obtain learnings and insight around payment transaction patterns and usage.

 To the extent that Internet Protocol (IP) addresses (or similar identifiers) are clearly defined to be personal information under any local law, and where such local law is applicable to Services, we will manage such identifiers as personal information.